 - are responsible, competent, confident and creative users of information and communication technology

 Students can opt for GCSE business at key stage 4.
-Some students will have done business dragons den challenges, or enterprise activities.
+Some students will have taken part in Dragons' Den challenges or enterprise activities.

-In year 1 students look at the fundamentals of business from the purposes of business; the different types of businesses through to marketing a product and the different methods associated with marketing.
+In year 1 students look at the fundamentals of business its purposes, the different types of businesses through to marketing a product and the different methods associated with marketing.

 Students study how employment law works and typical roles and responsibilities in the workplace.
 There is also an emphasis on how information technology is transforming the workplace and the skills that students should think about to be employable in the future.

 The study of business, particularly beyond GCSE, allows access into a great range of careers across many industries.
-These include but not exclusively:
+These include but are not exclusively limited to:

 - insurance underwriter